lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 shell: bash
 additional software:

-svn client to obtain the software (optional if you obtain the materials another way) python with the python-suds plugin for running the test program (optional if skipping the test)
+svn client to obtain the software (optional if obtaining the materials another way) python with the python-suds plugin for running the test program (optional if skipping the test)

 Note that the operating system user glassfish3 is running the Glassfish Server and the applications.
 The installer has to insert properties files into the Glassfish server, so it is best if Glassfish is installed by the user glassfish3 and not by root.

 Glassfish Server:

-directory: /home/glassfish3/glassfish3/glassfish
+directory:                /home/glassfish3/glassfish3/
 admin user:               admin
-admin user password: adminadmin asadmin command: The operating system user called glassfish3 has asadmin on the PATH ojdbc14.jar: The file ojdbc14.jar has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/lib icat.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config log4j.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config authn_db.ear.config/authn_db.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config
+admin user password:      adminadmin asadmin command:          The operating system user called glassfish3 has asadmin on the PATH

+icat.ear.config/icat.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config log4j.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config authn_db.ear.config/authn_db.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config
-Oracle tools:
-sqlplus: The operating system user glassfish3 has sqlplus on the PATH

-Oracle database server: localhost
+Derby database server:               localhost
-ICAT username/ password: icat42/myicatpasswd
+ICAT schema username/ password:      APP/APP
-ICATUSER username/password: icatuser42/myicatuserpasswd
+ICATUSER schema username/password:   APP/APP

+ICAT API:
+ICAT username/password:              root/password

 Obtaining the materials:

 svn co https://code.google.com/p/icatproject/svn/ops/icat42

 Java run-time:
 java: The operating system user glassfish3 has java on the PATH

 Directories:
-icat42 - this contains two scripts called glassfish and glassfish.props which tell the glassfish Server what to do icat42/orainit - this contains scripts to initialise the database icat42/usertable_init - this contains a script to add a user to ICAT icat42/test_icat - this contains a simple test for ICAT
+icat42 - this contains two scripts called glassfish and glassfish.props which tell the glassfish Server what to do icat42/usertable_init - this contains a script to add a user to ICAT icat42/test_icat - this contains a simple test for ICAT